patatajoe933/BLEManager/README.md

  - **Configure a custom descriptor for each characteristic you want to manage.**

  This is the only required step on the device side.
-This example shows how to create a custom descriptor that will display the associated characteristic as a editable text field within the BLE Manager application.

- Here is an example of how to create a custom descriptor in the Arduino Framework. `BLEDescriptor` class is a part of the Arduino Framework.
-For BLE Manager, we only set the JSON value.
+The example below demonstrates how to create a custom descriptor using the `BLEDescriptor` class from the Arduino Framework.
+In the BLE Manager application, the associated characteristic will be displayed as an editable text field.
+To achieve this, we only need to set the JSON value.
+It doesn’t matter which framework or device you are using; the key is the value of the descriptor.

 	BLEDescriptor *textDescriptor = new BLEDescriptor(CUSTOM_DESCRIPTOR_UUID, 200);
 	textDescriptor->setValue(